 Applicable to the latest EdgeOS firmware on all EdgeRouter models.
 Knowledge of the Command Line Interface (CLI) and basic networking knowledge is required.
 Please see the Related Articles below for more information.

 Table of Contents

 Quality of Service (QoS) is a feature that allows a router to provide different levels of service to different types of traffic.
-Basically, it means some traffic will be treated “better” (for example, higher priority, more bandwidth, etc.) than others.
+Basically, it means some traffic will be given a "preferential treatment".
+For example, given higher priority or more bandwidth than other traffic.

-At a high level, you apply QoS by defining different traffic policies and applying them to the traffic going through the router.
+At a high level, you may implement QoS by defining different traffic policies and applying them to the traffic going through the router.
 Abstractly, a traffic policy can be defined as consisting of one or more rules.
 Each rule has the following form:

 For example, you can define a simple rule R1 as follows:

-You can define a traffic policy using one or more rules.
-For example, we can define a traffic policy P1 that has two rules, R1 and R2:
+A traffic policy can be defined using one or more rules.
+For example, a traffic policy P1 can be defined with two rules, R1 and R2:

-For a traffic policy to take effect, you apply it to a specific direction of traffic on a specific network interface.
+For a traffic policy to take effect, apply the policy to a specific direction of traffic on a specific network interface.
 Here is an example: